SeSartaj/geov_hosting/README.md

 - [] map settings
 - [] add new marker
 - [x] add a pie chart on map that shows percentage of each paw status.
+- [x] display plots on the map
+- [ ] draw a polygon on the map and show add plot to it.
+- [ ] when a plot is clicked show popup displaying time series data of that plot
+- [ ]

 ## Observations